 Dr. Rose (from Peaceful Waters Aquamation) states that cats can sometimes sleep with their head positioned in a way that’ll obstruct steady or easy air flow through their trachea.

-Despite the long periods of sleep, felines are actually light sleepers due to their hunting instincts.
-The non-REM sleep cycle is the stage where they are in the deepest sleep.
+Felines sleep for long periods.
+However, they’re actually light sleepers due to their hunting instincts.
+Unlike the stages of sleep humans have, a cat’s non-REM sleep cycle is the stage where they are in the deepest sleep.

 This is the phase where cats will snore and it typically lasts for about 5 minutes.